 - Smooth SUBLIME: A durable smooth leather that is softer than Nova.
 We use this leather for our "turned" shoes (those that are made inside-out and then turned so the seams are on the inside) because the softer texture wraps around the foot well for a cozy fit.
 Used for our Roo moccasins, Metros, Dash RunAmocs and Original RunAmocs.
 Texture appearance looks the same as our Nova and Vegetable Tanned leathers (though grain size can vary throughout every hide).

 - Cork: A very thin fabric lined with cork and gold speckles.
-This thin material is only available for decorative parts of certain design-your-own shoes, such as Dash RunAmoc sides or Ballerine heels.
+This thin material is only available for decorative parts of certain custom shoes, such as Dash RunAmoc sides or Ballerine heels.

 - Plonge Leather: The softest and lightest leather we could find!
 Since it is so thin and buttery soft, plonge leather works great for our baby Buttercup moccasins and the decorative trim on our adult Ballerine flats and is only used for these two styles.

 - Suede Leather: Leather made from the lower layers of a hide to give a soft cloth-like texture.
 Available for most of our moccasins and RunAmocs.
 Suede colors marked above with an asterisk (*) are only available for adult Roo moccasins, which require a thicker grade of leather.

 - NUBUCK Leather: A top-grain bovine leather that has been sanded or buffed on the grain side, or outside, to give a slight nap of short protein fibers, producing a velvet-like surface.
 Nubuck is unique because it has the durability of a top-grain leather with a soft touch that feels similar to a suede leather.